lsst-dm/dmtn-038/index.rst

 performance optimization.

-In multi-epoch mode, we use hybrid models (as described in Section [sec:model-selection]) and consider all objects in a blend simultaneously, first fitting with an optimizer [P6] and then Monte Carlo sampling [P7].
-In both cases we will fit to multiple filters simultenously (though perhaps not all filters), and only allow the flux to vary between filters (i.e. the models will not support variability – but see also [sec:variable-models] for an alternative).
+In multi-epoch mode, we use hybrid models (as described in Section :ref:`model-selection`) and consider all objects in a blend simultaneously, first fitting with an optimizer [P6] and then Monte Carlo sampling [P7].
+In both cases we will fit to multiple filters simultenously (though perhaps not all filters), and only allow the flux to vary between filters (i.e. the models will not support variability – but see also :ref:`variable-models` for an alternative).
 As in the coadd fitting, the structural parameters of the galaxy models will be required to be the same in each filter.
 As discussed in §5.2.2 of the `DPDD <https://docushare.lsstcorp.org/docushare/dsweb/Get/LSE-163>`__,